-There’s no question the cassowary is an iconic bird.
-As tall as a person with a high helmet (casque) on its head and a bright blue neck with touches of red, it’s also easy to identify.
+There’s no question the Cassowary is an iconic bird.
+As tall as a person with a high helmet (casque) on their head and a bright blue neck with touches of red, it’s also easy to identify.
 But due to habitat decline, the bird is becoming harder and harder to spot in the wild.

 Cassowaries are iconic for more than just their physical appearance.

 Cassowaries are the heaviest bird in Australia and an adult stands up to 2m (6”) tall.
 The sexes are similar in appearance but females are slightly larger.
 They've been recorded to weigh as much as 76kg but average 38kg (84lb).
 Males average around 47kg (104lb).

 Generally, Cassowaries are solitary birds, only coming together to mate during the breeding season which runs from May / June through to October.
 Cassowaries don’t form permanent bonds or mate for life and the females may mate with several male cassowaries in a breeding season.
 In doing so, the female bird will produce several nests, laying clutches of three to five eggs by different fathers.

 3. When it comes to cassowaries, dads rule the roost

 Once the eggs are laid, it is the male’s sole responsibility to incubate the eggs, a process which takes around 50 days.
 And once the eggs hatch, males raise the chicks for a further nine months.
 The father teaches the young Cassowaries, which have distinctive stripes to forage.
 They become independent at around nine months and reach maturity at around three years.